Commercial leadership meets deep coaching

 Credentials and Approach

-✔️ Lived C-Suite leadership experience
+✔️ Lived C-suite and board-level leadership experience

 Coaching in Nature